top of page

 Many women experience "Baby Blues" soon after having a child, and these symptoms tend to last 2 weeks.
 Perinatal Mood and Anxiety Disorder (also known as Postpartum Depression and Anxiety) may occur within the first year after the birth of their child, and causes significant distress for much longer than 2 weeks.
 Research shows that new dads, partners and adoptive parents may also experience similar symptoms as well.

 Perinatal Mood and Anxiety Disorder is treatable, and with time and appropriate support you can feel better.
 Suggested treatment includes psychotherapy, talk therapy, self-care, mindfulness and possibly medication.

-I offer a calm, nurturing and comfortable setting, either in office or online sessions.
+We offer a calm, nurturing and comfortable setting, either in office or online sessions.
 During the first session, each new mom is presented with a journal in order to encourage self-reflection and for keeping track of thoughts and feelings during the treatment process.
 New moms are welcome to bring their infant or lap child to sessions.
-Feel free to contact me today for additional information.
+Feel free to contact us today for additional information.

 Support Services Provided For The Following:

 Care for Spouse/Partner

 In the event of an immediate emergency, please head to your nearest Emergency Department or call 911.